Back to National Guide

 • Cleanup

 Scaffolding for two-storey work is additional and must comply with AS/NZS 1576 above 4 metres.
+Many Perth homes are single-storey with large footprints, so scaffolding is less commonly needed than in Melbourne.
 Painting after cement render is a separate scope.
 Acrylic render includes colour in the mix.
+All work must comply with NCC Volume 2 weatherproofing requirements.

 What Affects the Cost

 • Wall area.
 Priced per square metre.
-Perth's single-storey homes with large footprints can have substantial wall areas.
-A full-house render at 100-150m2 is more cost-effective per metre than patch work.
+Perth's single-storey homes with large footprints can have substantial wall areas (130–180m2 is not unusual).
+A full-house render is more cost-effective per metre than patch work.

 • Scaffolding.
-Two-storey homes require scaffolding.
-Many newer Perth homes are single-storey, so scaffolding is less commonly needed than in Melbourne.
+Two-storey homes require scaffolding, adding $1,500–$5,000 depending on perimeter and duration.
+Most Perth homes are single-storey, keeping scaffolding less common than in other capitals.

 • Surface condition.
 Perth's double-brick homes provide an excellent substrate when sound.
-Painted brick, crumbling mortar, or old render in poor condition all need preparation work.
+Painted brick needs a bonding agent or mechanical preparation.
+Old render in poor condition must be stripped ($15–$30/m2) before re-rendering.

 • Limestone block.
-Older Perth homes in Fremantle, Cottesloe, and parts of Subiaco are built from limestone block.
-Limestone needs a breathable render system.
-Cement render traps moisture against limestone, causing the stone to deteriorate.
-A lime-based or specifically breathable render is required.
+Older Perth homes in Fremantle, Cottesloe, and parts of Subiaco are built from limestone.
+Limestone needs a breathable lime-based render ($80–$120/m2).
+Standard cement render traps moisture against the stone, causing it to deteriorate over time.

 • Heat and curing.
-Perth's summer regularly exceeds 35 degrees C, particularly in the eastern suburbs and outer north.
-Render applied in extreme heat cures too quickly, leading to poor adhesion and cracking.
-Experienced Perth renderers schedule application for early morning or work during the cooler months.
+Perth's summer regularly exceeds 35 degrees C. Render applied in extreme heat cures too quickly, leading to poor adhesion and premature cracking.
+Experienced Perth renderers schedule application for early morning or work during the cooler months (April to October).

 A single feature wall or entranceway on a modern brick home with clean walls and no scaffolding sits toward $1,900.
 A full two-storey home requiring surface prep, limestone-compatible render, scaffolding, and acrylic finish pushes toward $17,100.